dhoulb/shelving/schema/README.md

 - `options.min: string = null` - The minimum date allowed.
 - `options.max: string = null` - The maximum date allowed.

-### `distance()`

-The `distance()` creator function creates a `DistanceSchema` instance that can validate distance numbers:

-- Numbers are valid values (and are assumed to be the base unit).
-- Numeric strings are valid values and are converted to numbers.
-- Numeric strings with unit suffixes (e.g. `10km` or `99 inches`) are valid values and are converted to a number and converted to the base unit.
-- `0` zero is a valid value.
-- Falsy values are converted to `null`
-- `null` is an invalid value if `options.required` is truthy.

-`distance()` also allows the following options:

-- `options.value: number | null = null` - The default value which will be used if the value is `undefined`
-- `options.required: boolean = false` - If true, then null values will throw `InvalidFeedback("Required")`
-- `options.min: number = null` - The minimum number allowed.
-- `options.max: number = null` - The maximum number allowed.
-- `options.step: number = null` - The step size for the the number (the value will be rounded to the closest step).
-- `options.unit: DistanceUnit = "meter"` - The base unit for this schema.

 ### `email()`

 The `email()` creator function creates a `EmailSchema` instance that can validate email addresses: